-EXHIBITS TO BE DONE ON Saturday 5 April 10:00 p.m. to Noon
+Saturday 5 April 10:00 a.m. to Noon

 Horticultural Hall, Botanical Gardens, Paget

 All exhibitors are welcome to stop by and view the staging arrangements, ask design questions and discuss any problems, with members of The Garden Club of Bermuda.